Contents

 Picture the scene.
 You’ve just finished work and you’ve got a precious ten minutes before you have to pick up your kid from school.
 Bingo – time for some online browsing.
 You find the perfect product but you just have a quick question about the delivery.

-You search for a response but your only option is to call the customer service phone.
+You search for a response but your only option is to call the eCommerce contact center.
 You’re put on hold for 15 minutes, you give up, and shop elsewhere.
 That scenario could be easily avoided with self-service FAQs or a live chat feature.

 By allowing customers to find the information they need quickly and easily, you remove friction from the online shopping experience.
-The less friction, the more likely they are to convert.
+The less friction, the more likely they are to convert – a total win for your eCommerce support services.

-There are likely to be tons of things on your priority list for 2024, and having a killer customer service plan in place will help with them all.
-But here are just two things we recommend your team prioritizes if you want to see profits soar.
+There are likely to be tons of things on your priority list for 2025, and having a killer eCommerce customer service plan in place will help with them all.
+But here are just two things we recommend your team prioritizes if you want to see profits soar this year.

 Increasing average order value

 One of the most straightforward ways to increase the average order value on your site is by using live chat prompts.
-By reaching out to a browsing customer at exactly the right moment, you can nudge them towards adding an extra product for free checkout or offering information about a bundle deal.
+This is a core feature of the best eCommerce customer support software.
+By reaching out to a browsing customer at the right moment, you can nudge them to add an extra product to hit the free delivery threshold, or you can highlight a relevant bundle deal that offers even better value for money.

 Increasing eCommerce conversion rates

-One of the most significant metrics any eCommerce store uses to measure success is its conversion rate.
+One of the most significant metrics any online store support team uses to measure success is its conversion rate.
 A conversion rate simply refers to how many customers ‘convert’, i.e. carry out a desired action, usually making a sale.

-Don’t underestimate the impact that customer service can have on increasing conversion rates.
-A whopping 96% of consumers say that customer service is an important factor in staying loyal to a brand, showing just how much consumers value that personal touch.
+Don’t underestimate the impact that eCommerce support can have on increasing conversion rates.
+A whopping 96% of consumers say that customer service (in eCommerce or otherwise) is an important factor in staying loyal to a brand, showing just how much consumers value that personal touch.

 An easy way to increase conversion rates is with social proof.
 Social proof does what it says on the tin – uses social cues to build trust in a particular brand, and you can utilize it for yours.